 Please also note the minimum age of the animals to be transported.
-For dogs and cats the minimum age is
+For dogs and cats the minimum age is:

 - 12 weeks,

-- for journeys to/from Germany it is 15 weeks,
+- for transportation to/from Germany 15 weeks.

 Compliance with import and export regulations, as well as with animal welfare provisions, is your responsibility.
 Please enquire about the regulations applicable in the country or countries you intend to visit at their respective consulates and at your veterinary surgery.
 Furthermore, Lufthansa reserves the right to apply even stricter regulations and to refuse the booking on certain routes (such as, for example, to the UK, Ireland and Bangalore in India) if necessary.